Xi Jinping says reunification with Taiwan "will be achieved" - ExBulletin

 Taiwan’s defense minister said on Wednesday that military tensions with China were at their highest in four decades, after around 150 Chinese fighter jets – a record number – made inroads into the air defense zone of Taiwan in recent days.

-Xi’s warning comes after Britain sent a warship through the Taiwan Strait last week, challenging Beijing’s claim to the sensitive waterway, and a French delegation visited Taiwan despite warnings from China.
+Xi’s comments come after Britain sent a warship through the Taiwan Strait last week, challenging Beijing’s claim to the sensitive waterway, and a French delegation visited Taiwan despite China’s warnings.

+Chinese Foreign Ministry spokesman Zhao Lijian on Friday rebuked comments made by French delegation member Alain Richard, who called Taiwan a “country” during a speech Thursday.

+Zhao said Richard, a former French defense minister, made the remarks “out of personal interest to undermine relations between China and France,” adding that his use of the term “country” had “flagrantly violated” international practice “.

 Sources